MAKE A DIFFERENCE

 Transforming Care Partners (TCP) propelled us forward by converting our vision into action.
 With TCP’s guidance, we have developed deep and ongoing relationships with organizations and leaders in the community and are working to overcome racial disparities through developing culturally appropriate messages, tools and activities to help older adults learn why and how to engage in advance care planning and access palliative care.

 Kelly Dearman, Executive Director, Disability and Aging Services, San Francisco Human Services Agency and Co-Chair, San Francisco Palliative Care Workgroup

 Kathleen listened and really “got” us.
 She understood our goals and the role that measurement and data plays in catalyzing the changes we wanted to bring about.
 The work she outlined has served as a blueprint for much of our data-driven quality improvement.

 Ira Byock, MD, Founder & Senior Vice President for Strategic Innovation, Institute for Human Caring at Providence

 Loren is a special breed; able to straddle the worlds of strategy, finance and values in a cohesive manner that lends practicality to dreams.
 She has an incredible intelligence mixed with kindness and straightforwardness that makes her unique, and also makes working with her a total joy.

 I would recommend that anyone interested in investing in improving serious illness and end-of-life care start by working with Transforming Care Partners.

-Glen Galaich, Executive Director, Stupksi Foundation
+Glen Galaich, CEO, Stupksi Foundation